International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

-Dr. Maneesh VM and Dr. V Suseela.
+Dr. Maneesh VM, Dr. V Suseela.
 Effective yogic intervention to maintain the anxiety level on HIV affected adolescents.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2019; 4(2): 31-34.
+Int J Yogic Hum Mov Sports Sciences 2019;4(2):31-34.